enirevlow/bw-api-docs/docs/Asset-Management/Garments.md

 For more information about the feature, please visit <a href="https://support.browzwear.com/VStitcher/basic.htm" target="_blank">here</a>.

-To learn more about the rest of the Garment API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/CAD/BWPluginAPI_Garment.h" target="_blank">Garment</a> in the repository.
+To learn more about the rest of the API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/CAD/BWPluginAPI_Garment.h" target="_blank">Garment</a> in the repository.

-## Sample plugin
+## Sample Plugin
 Sample plugin for the Garment creation is available <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/sample-plugins/python/GarmentCreation" target="_blank">here</a>

-## Open a garment
+## Open a Garment

-### Code snippet
+### Code Snippet
 The code snippet below shows how to open a garment from file (.vsp, .vsgx, .bw or .dxf)
 <!--DOCUSAURUS_CODE_TABS-->